A California coho stronghold

-Building on our efforts within the Klamath River basin, Western Rivers Conservancy has embarked on an effort to return significant flows to the South Fork Scott River, the largest, cleanest and coldest tributary to the Scott.
-This year, we purchased the Bouvier Ranch and gained control of a critical water right on the South Fork Scott River.
-Control of that water will allow us to dedicate 2.6 cubic-feet-per-second in-stream for the benefit of coho, Chinook salmon and steelhead.
+Building on our efforts within the Klamath River basin, Western Rivers Conservancy has successfully conserved the Bouvier Ranch on the South Fork Scott River, the largest, cleanest and coldest tributary to the Scott.
+The effort allowed us to return significant flows to the South Fork Scott River by conveying the property’s senior water rights to Siskiyou Land Trust, which allows for a dedicated 2.6 cubic-feet-per-second in-stream for the benefit of coho, Chinook salmon and steelhead.
 Keeping this water in the South Fork Scott will increase summer-time flows by up to 20 percent, exactly when the river and its fish need those flows the most.

-The project will also allow us to conserve 2.5 miles of designated Critical Habitat for southern Oregon/northern California Coast coho.
-Combined with our rare opportunity to return water to the South Fork Scott, this will be a major step in the right direction for the Scott River and its fish.
-And that step is critical.
+The project also conserved 2.5 miles of designated Critical Habitat for southern Oregon/northern California Coast coho.
+Combined with the rare opportunity to return water to the South Fork Scott, this is a major step in the right direction for the Scott River and its fish.
+And that step is vital.
 Millions of dollars have been invested in coho recovery within the Klamath Basin, and the one thing it all hinges upon is the presence of water in the river.
-WRC’s efforts at the Bouvier Ranch will add significant flows to the Klamath’s two most important coho streams and help guarantee the success of these investments while improving the health of the greater Klamath River system itself.
+WRC’s efforts at the Bouvier Ranch added significant flows to the Klamath’s two most important coho streams and helped guarantee the success of these investments while improving the health of the greater Klamath River system itself.

 Funding for the Scott River Project was made possible through generous contributions from multiple sources, including the David and Lucile Packard Foundation, The Joseph and Vera Long Foundation, the Bella Vista Foundation, the Betlach Family Foundation, the Giles W. and Elise G. Mead Foundation and with the generous support of many additional individuals, foundations and businesses.